caltechlibrary/acacia/htdocs/help/people-manager.md

 : The display name on screen, e.g. "Jane Doe"

 role
-: This is text string used to assocated a role.
+: This is text string used to associated a role.
 Initially there is one role allowing administrative access and that role is "library".
-If the role field is an empty string no role is assigned so patron is emplied.
+If the role field is an empty string no role is assigned so patron is implied.

 updated
 : This is a timestamp of when the Person object was last updated